robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 			console.log('token : ' + token);

-			// add the new token to the EmailToken Model for the newly created user with the id being user.userId const emailToken = await tx.emailToken.create({
+			// add the new token to the EmailToken Model for the newly created user with the id being user.userId console.log('useable token not found - creating a single new token for this unique user id');
+			const emailToken = await tx.emailToken.create({
 				data: {
 					id: token,